sunwaylive/personal-cv/README.md

 # personal-cv
-This repo contains full latex code of my Chinese and English CV for www.sharelatex.com
+This repo contains full latex code of my Chinese and English CV.

+### Usage

+1. Goto https://www.sharelatex.com, click new project
+2. Choose import from github, type in the address of this repo
+3. Done!